nehaldudani/Refrigerator-REST-API/README.md

 # Refrigerator-REST-API

-This is a simple Refrigerator REST API.
+This is a simple Refrigerator REST API using Flask.
 It has three endpoints:

 1. To manipulate a single item by ID: "/refrigerator/itemById/<int:item_id>"
 2. To manipulate a single item by Name: "/refrigerator/itemByName/<string:item_name>"